 • Parameters set by Council’s strategies, plans or policies

-• Application and enforcement, including penalties
+• Application and enforcement of local law, including penalties

-• Adoption timeline (by August 2026).
+• Adoption timeline (by August 2026)

 Contact us